makrai/notes/kornai07-math-ling.md

 * characterizing the set of expressions and
 * characterizing the set of meanings
-* expressions that have similar form should receive analyses by the same apparatus
+* expressions that have similar form should be analysed by the same apparatus
 * expressions occurring in fiction should receive analysis by the same apparatus as expressions used in nonfiction contexts
 * the system must be flexible about naming